 - Total Knee Replacement (before or after)

 - Patients unfit for knee replacement

 - Patients who want to avoid a knee replacement

 Despite the general efficacy of knee replacements, many patients complain that pain persists after surgery.
-In these cases, patients have traditionally had few options, if any, that did not involve additional surgery.
-With genicular nerve radiofrequency, patients can look forward to pain relief.
+In the past, patients traditionally had few options, if any, that did not involve additional surgery.
+With genicular nerve radiofrequency, patients can look forward to pain relief without surgical intervention.